ValeriiaMur/Wolf3D_42/README.md

 1 1 1

 Where numbers bigger than 1 mean walls and 0 means a floor.
 The map made of all zeroes will automatically have walls around it.

+**How to play?**

+Press 'w' to move forward and 's' to go backwards. 'a' and 'd' buttons are used to move left and right, while arrows are used to move the camera.
+Press 'shift' to get a 5-second boost and 'esc' to exit.

 *The bonuses include:*

 1. FPS counter